Pseudodifferential Weyl calculus on vector bundles: Geometric and analytic preliminaries

 or simply by $\mathcal{S}^{k}$ when it is clear from the context which manifold and bundles are used.
 Furthermore, we introduce the space of \textit{smoothing symbols}, which is defined as

 \end{definition}

-In other words, a symbol $a$ of order $k$ behaves asymptotically as a homogeneous polynomial of order $k$ in the cotangent fiber variable $p$.
-One can easily check that the symbols transform covariantly under the change of coordinates and local trivializations, which shows that the above definition is purely geometric, see \cite[Lemma~5.33]{Hintz}.
+In other words, a symbol $a$ of order $k$ has at most polynomial growth of order $k$ in the cotangent variable $p$, uniformly with respect to $x$.
+One can easily check that the symbols transform covariantly under the change of coordinates and local trivializations, which shows that the above definition is purely geometric; see \cite[Lemma~5.33]{Hintz}.